I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Automatically Detecting Spying Extensions

 \subsubsectitle{Detection Performance. } Precision and recall values for the spying class are reported in Table~\ref{tab:ml}.
 LR-based classifier used by Japgpal \textit{et al.} performs poorly over the entire feature set yielding very low precision and recall of 22.35\% and 24.18\%.
 Thus this technique based on prior work is ineffective against spying extensions.

 Except Neural Network, all other classifiers also yield low detection performance.
 Neural Network using all features provides the highest precision of 78.12\%, and a recall of 80.32\%.
 More importantly, among the different feature categories, we obtain the highest classification performance with category F2, which are features based on Chrome API calls.
-Thus there is scope for improving detection performance, if we can better leverage the Chrome API call feature category using a class of Neural Networks better suited for learning sequential data.
+Thus there is scope for improving detection performance, if we can better leverage the Chrome API call feature category.
 We investigate this further in the next section.